sashokbg/git-training-usecases/readme.md

 git diff feat/api_makefile -- package.json

-### Use Case: Local untracked file overwritten
-I manually edit files, so the branch is "dirty" and on ```git pull``` I receive erros.

 ### Use Case: I want new GIT repo from current branch

 I want to transfer current branch to new GIT repository as a new project

-### Use Case: Gitignore

 ### Use Case: I want to ignore a file that is already commited

-I have already commited a file named "dist"
-And I have pushed to main
-Now I want to ignore it
+I want to ignore the dist directory

+Run: ignore_dist.sh

+### Use Case: Create a branch results in "refs/heads/..." exists

+I try to create a branch called "feat/my_feat"
+But it results in an error "refs/heads/my_feat" exists.
+Cannot create ...

+Run: checkout_error_ref_exists.sh